Can you exchange a foreign driving licence in the UK?

 Common issues and how to avoid them

-Expired Licences: Attempting to exchange an already-expired driver’s licence can invalidate the exchange process.
+Expired licences: Attempting to exchange an already-expired driver’s licence can invalidate the exchange process.
 To avoid this, check the expiration date on your foreign licence before beginning the application process.
 If your licence is close to expiring, you may need to renew it in your home country first or be prepared to apply for a provisional driving licence and pass the UK driving tests.

 You will need to send your application form, along with your EU/EEA driving licence (and any necessary documentary evidence), to: DVLA, Swansea, SA99 1BH.

-If your current Australian licence includes entitlement to drive manual vehicles, you can typically exchange it for a UK licence with the same entitlement.
-However, if your licence was issued in certain regions, such as
+If your current Australian licence allows you to legally drive manual vehicles, you can exchange it for a UK licence with the same entitlement.
+However, if your licence was issued in New South Wales, Victoria and other regions, you may need to provide evidence that your driving test was completed in a manual vehicle.

 DVLA Canadian driving licence exchange